samschott/maestral/_docs/sync-issues.md

 ## Sync issues

+Some file names may result in sync issues, depending on the platform.
-You will be notified of sync issues through the GUI and can list them with `maestral status` from the CLI.
-The following file names may result in sync issues:
+You can view sync issues with [`maestral status`]({{ site.baseurl }}/cli/status) from the CLI will be notified of sync issues through the GUI with the tray icon showing a bell.
+The GUI also features a panel to show all sync issues:

+{% include figure image_path="/assets/images/syncissue.png" alt="Sync issue" width="500px"%}

 ### Incompatible characters for all operating systems